 Woman" and Joe Cocker introduced me to Ray Charles, Solomon Burke, Otis Redding, and Jackie Wilson.
 I was

 introduced to jazz and classical music as an adult by two incredibly wise teachers, one who taught me

 Pharmacology in Pharmacy School and the other as my Ophthalmologist.
 I learned to read and listen.
 Study

 enhances the listening experience with music.

-I have been writing for All About Jazz since 1997 and have been a director on the Board of the Arkansas Jazz
+I have been writing for All About Jazz since 1997 and was a director on the Board of the Arkansas Jazz

-Heritage Foundation since 2013.
-I am blessed to be surrounded by such fine music, musicians, writers, and
+Heritage Foundation from 2013 to 2018.
+I am blessed to be surrounded by such fine music, musicians, writers,

 My Jazz Story

 I was first exposed to jazz in high school after purchasing Miles Davis' "Kind of Blue" like about a zillion others.
 It was not until my introduction to alto saxophonist Art Pepper,